RICADINHO/Wordle/README.md

 # Wordle
-A copy of the New York Times wordle game made in JavaFX
+A recreation of the New York Times wordle game made in JavaFX